Hatteras GT54 -- The Mission

 The price of the GT54, of course, depends on the engine, options and the degree of customization.
 Equipped with the C-18A Cats rated at 1150-hp each, the price is less than 2 beans.
 With the 1600-hp C-32A's, it is about 2 beans, we are told.
 While Caterpillar is not shy about charging for its iron, clearly Hatteras has worked hard to make its pricing competitive without a sacrifice in materials, quality or performance.

 Because of her shoal draft she can also be taken safely across the Bahamas Banks and be cruised in places like the Abacos, the west coast of Florida, the Chesapeake Bay and in the eastern Baltic.
-Indeed, people lucky enough to have a dock behind their house might find the absence of 6"-7" of draft an extra measure of increased piece of mind during a moon tide.
+Indeed, people lucky enough to have a dock behind their house might find the absence of 6"-7" of draft an extra measure of increased peace of mind during a moon tide.

 The GT54 is the smallest boat Hatteras makes so the company considers her an "entry level" vessel.
 She is certainly that for the Hatteras line which now stretches up to 100', but make no mistake about it, 54' is a good size boat for almost any purpose.
 And the Hatteras GT54 has the stones to handle most anything offshore.
 She is also bigger than 99.5% of the boats out on the water despite what you might think from looking at boating magazines.